Approximations of Rockafellians, Lagrangians, and Dual Functions: Convergence of Tilted Rockafellians

 \begin{proposition}{\rm (composite optimization; epi-convergence).} In the setting of Example \ref{e:composite}, suppose that $X^\nu\sto X$, $h^\nu\eto h$, with $h$ being proper, and $g_0^\nu(x^\nu)\to g_0(x)$ and $G^\nu(x^\nu)\to G(x)$ whenever $x^\nu\in X^\nu\to x\in X$.
 Then, $f^\nu\eto f$. \end{proposition}

 The assumptions of Proposition \ref{prop:composite} fail to ensure that the composite functions $\phi^\nu$ epi-converge to $\phi$.
 The simple nonlinear program in Example \ref{e:composite} furnishes a counterexample.
 Still, the proposition confirms the epi-convergence of the Rockafellians of Example \ref{e:composite} and thus also of the corresponding tilted Rockafellians by Theorem \ref{thm:errorRock}(a).

-We next switch to a nonasymptotic analysis and compare the Rockafellians $f$ and $f^\nu$ for a fixed $\nu$.
+Informally, this means that small changes to components of a composite problem have only small effect on near-minimizers, minima, and level-sets of Rockafellian relaxations.
+In fact, the effect can be quantified in a nonasymptotic analysis as seen next for a fixed $\nu$.

 \begin{proposition}{\rm (composite optimization; truncated Hausdorff distance).} In the setting of Example \ref{e:composite}, suppose that $X, X^\nu$ are nonempty, $h, h^\nu$ are proper, and $g_i, g_i^\nu:\reals^n\to \reals$, $i=0, 1, \dots, m$, are Lipschitz with common modulus function $\kappa$, where $g_1, \dots, g_m$ are the component functions of $G$ and $g_1^\nu, \dots, g_m^\nu$ are the component functions of $G^\nu$.
 Then, for any $\rho \in [0,\infty)$, one has